KevinVan720/animated_styled_widget/README.md

 double translationX
 double translationY
 ```
 5. Typography
 ```
 DynamicTextStyle textStyle
 TextAlign textAlign
 ```

-All of the properties that is of type Length or a type call DynamicXXX is fully responsive in that the
+All of the properties that are of type Length or type called DynamicXXX are fully responsive in the sense
-actual dimension is calculated based on the size of the widget or the size of the screen, just like CSS.
+that the actual dimensions are calculated based on the size of the widget or the size of the screen, just like CSS.

-A example of a responsive style:
+An example of a responsive style:
 ```
 Style style=Style(
         alignment: Alignment.center,
-        width: 300.toPXLength,
+        width: 30.toPercentLength, //30% of the parent constraint with
-        height: 300.toPXLength,
+        height: 30.toVHLength, //30% of the screen height
         margin: DynamicEdgeInsets.symmetric(vertical: 10.toPXLength),
         backgroundDecoration: BoxDecoration(
             gradient: LinearGradient(colors: [